To feed wholesome meals to food-insecure school children in our community and teach them to create healthy habits.

 The idea for The Patachou Foundation is simple: To prepare and serve healthy meals to children impacted by homelessness and hunger and increase their awareness, connection and excitement about the whole food they are eating.
 The Patachou Foundation is supported by individual donors, granting organizations, Public Greens and corporate sponsors.

-We recognize it takes more than just feeding bodies to change food insecurity – it takes a holistic approach.
+We recognize it takes more than just feeding bodies to change hunger – it takes a holistic approach.
 Through our meal services and hands-on educational programming, we combat food insecurity at its core to break the cycle of hunger in our community.

 What is food insecurity?